mrwerdo/Socket/README.md

         print("Unknown handled error: \(e)")
     }
 } catch {
-    errmsg(error) // other, possible future, errors
+    errmsg(error) // other, possible future, errors, which may be implemented }
-}
 ```

-# That's it at the moment.
-Feel free to add any comments, improvements, etc. They would be much appreciated.
+# TODOs
+- Implement `select(2)` functionality
+- Make casting platform independant (hard coded types are used currently)
+- Implement non-blocking sockets (however, requires `c` code)
+- Contiune implementing tests
+- Learn how to do continuous intergration
+- Do may math homework...